Time's Up (organization)

-Time's Up (stylised in all caps) is a non-profit organization that raises money to support victims of sexual harassment.
+Time's Up (stylised in all caps) was a non-profit organization that raised money to support victims of sexual harassment.
 The organization was founded on January 1, 2018, by Hollywood celebrities in response to the Weinstein effect and the Me Too movement.
 As of January 2020, the organization had raised $24 million in donations.

 Time's Up collaborated with the National Women's Law Center to create the Time's Up Legal Defense Fund (TULDF), which provides legal and media support to individuals who have been subject to workplace sex discrimination, such as sexual harassment.
-The Time's Up Foundation raises money for the TULDF.
+The Time's Up Foundation raised money for the TULDF.

 The organization came under fire after its leadership's involvement in the attempted cover-up of the Andrew Cuomo sexual harassment allegations came to light.
 In September 2021, Time's Up dissolved its 71-member advisory board, which included several prominent actors, as a result of the continued fallout from the group's handling of the controversy.
 It was also reported that its entire governing board would resign and be replaced.

 In late 2022, the three board members were Ashley Judd, Nina Shaw, and financial executive Gabrielle Sulzberger.
+In January 2023 the organization announced it was ceasing operations.

 History

 Origins and launch

-Time's Up raises money to support victims of sexual harassment.
-It was founded on January 1, 2018, by female Hollywood celebrities in response to the Harvey Weinstein sexual abuse cases and the rapid expansion of the Me Too movement.
+Time's Up was founded on January 1, 2018, by female Hollywood celebrities in response to the Harvey Weinstein sexual abuse cases and the rapid expansion of the Me Too movement, with the aim of raising money to support victims of sexual harassment.

 Following the exposure of the widespread sexual abuse allegations made against Harvey Weinstein in early October 2017, large numbers of women described their own experiences of sexual harassment on social media while using the hashtag #MeToo.
 Women within the entertainment industry accused others in the industry of sexual harassment and abuse, as media sources covered Weinstein's legal settlements for sexual misconduct with high frequency.
 During this time, a small group of female talent agents in Los Angeles met to brainstorm solutions to sexual harassment problems in the industry.
 This group quickly expanded, growing to 150 participants and began to hold weekly meetings and frequent workshops to discuss related issues and solutions.